 All you have to do is 1) know the technical skills they want, and 2) show how you’ve used them to do great things.

-The technology skills CV sample below will give you the schematic.
+The technical CV sample below will give you the schematic.

 This guide will show you:

-- A technical CV sample better than most.
+- A technical CV example better than most.

-- How to make a good technical job description for CVs.
+- How to make a good job description for tech CVs.

-- How to write a CV for technology jobs that would wow Elon Musk.
+- How to write a CV for technical jobs that would wow Elon Musk.

-- Why you can’t just list your technical skills (and what to do instead).
+- Why you can’t just list your technical CV skills (and what to do instead).

 Create a job-winning CV with little effort.
 Hack your way through ATS software with our 18 beautiful templates—give our builder a try!